All Episodes

 They know exactly how much work people are putting in.

-So that means that, well, okay, businesses are going to look at the tax structure of New York, the burdensome regulations of New York, and you know, all of the expensive real estate of New York, for example, per square foot, higher than any other city in the entire country.
+So that means that, well, okay, businesses are going to look at the tax structure of New York, the burdensome regulations of New York, and, you know, all of the expensive real estate of New York, for example, per square foot, higher than any other city in the entire country.

-And businesses are going to say, why do I want to stay here, pay a premium in rent when I could get it for you know two-thirds off the price they're currently paying in another state, that they could move their company headquarters to a tax-friendly state, one that doesn't have all this burdensome bureaucracy.
+And businesses are going to say, why do I want to stay here, pay a premium in rent when I could get it for, you know, two-thirds off the price they're currently paying in another state, that they could move their company headquarters to a tax-friendly state, one that doesn't have all this burdensome bureaucracy.

 They can literally let half their workforce or more work from home.

-Now, employees, they're gonna love it.
+Now, employees, they're going to love it.

 They'll love the flexibility.